Polk County Property Appraiser - NOTICE OF INTENT TO AWARD

 FIRST TIME APPLICANTS: If applying for a Senior Exemption for the first time, please review these frequently asked questions: Senior Exemptions

-If your total household adjusted gross income exceeds the 2014 limit, (which will be posted in January) YOU MUST NOTIFY THIS OFFICE.
+If your total household adjusted gross income exceeds the $27,994 limit, YOU MUST NOTIFY THIS OFFICE.
 Receiving no notification

 from the qualified senior will be considered a sworn statement, under penalty of perjury, that the income does not exceed the limit.